Can Telehealth Doctors Prescribe Controlled Substances?

 Telehealth providers must obtain special registration and comply with additional requirements when prescribing these medications virtually.
 Unlike regular prescriptions that telehealth providers can issue with standard protocols, controlled substances require enhanced verification and documentation processes.

-Schedule II drugs, including opioids like oxycodone, stimulants like Adderall, and certain anxiety medications, face the strictest telehealth restrictions.
-These medications typically require in-person evaluations before initial prescriptions can be issued.
-Lower schedule drugs (III through V) have more flexible telehealth prescribing allowances, allowing providers greater discretion in virtual consultations.
+Telehealth Schedule II prescriptions — covering opioids like oxycodone and stimulants like Adderall — face the strictest rules and typically require an in-person evaluation before a first prescription can be issued.
+Schedule III through V substances carry more flexible telehealth prescribing allowances, giving providers greater discretion during virtual consultations.

 When Can Telehealth Doctors Prescribe Controlled Medications?